leobudima/elogii-blog/content/how-to-improve-fleet-dispatching.md

 Understanding the key goals of delivery also depends on vehicle management.

 **Vehicle management** is yet another part of logistics management.
 It involves managing the delivery fleet from the point of view of its vehicle.
-This includes organizing and dispatching vehicles, but also managing load capacity, fuel consumption and maintaining their working order and equipment.
+This includes organizing and dispatching vehicles but also managing load capacity, fuel consumption, and maintaining their working order and equipment.

 Vehicle dispatching and management involves various areas of responsibility, including: